pulse-framework/pulse/README.md

 }
 ```

-When we finally call `loadSubsciptions()` the groups `favorites` and `muted` will already be populated with primary keys, so when the data is collected, 'favorites`and`muted` will regenerate with fully built data ready for the component.
+When we finally call `loadSubsciptions()` the groups `favorites` and `muted` will already be populated with primary keys, so when the data is collected, these groups will regenerate with fully built data ready for the component.

 Now it's as easy as accessing `channels.favorites` from within Vue to render a list of favorite channels.
 Or we could write filters within pulse using the favorites group.